Dependent territories of the United Kingdom

-There are a number of dependent territories of the United Kingdom throughout the world.
+Map of the dependent territories.
+The British Overseas Territories in red, Crown Dependencies in blue, and the United Kingdom in green.

+The United Kingdom has two forms of dependent territories; the Crown Dependencies and the British Overseas Territories.
 As dependencies, they are not part of the UK proper, but nor are they independent states.
 Each has its own distinct legally defined relationship with the UK, with the monarchy of the United Kingdom as head of state.
 The remaining Crown colonies of the British Empire were renamed "British Dependent Territories" from 1 January 1983 under the British Nationality Act 1981, and were renamed again on 26 February 2002 to "British Overseas Territories" by the British Overseas Territories Act 2002.
-These territories fall into two broad categories: British Overseas Territories and Crown Dependencies.
+With the 2002 act phasing out use of the term "dependent territory", following consultations with the territories, classing it and the term "colonies", as "outdated".

 British Overseas Territories

 These former parts of the British Empire are not part of the UK proper, but the British crown and parliament has full sovereignty over each.
 They have varying degrees of delegated internal self-governance.
 The UK counts a total of 14 such territories.
 This includes the UK's view that its Antarctic claim is a dependency, though internationally its legal status is governed by the Antarctic Treaty.